plunder-app/shack/README.md

 ## Provisioning tooling

-In order to use `chest` as a demonstrating environment then configure your tooling to use the `bridgeName` as the interface to broadcast on and use the `bridgeAddress` as the server address/gateway for new machines.
+In order to use `shack` as a demonstrating environment then configure your tooling to use the `bridgeName` as the interface to broadcast on and use the `bridgeAddress` as the server address/gateway for new machines.